benefit the entire body

 Breathe slowly, be aware of where your breath is going.
 Try to identify which part of your torso, if any, is receiving specific attention.

-Next, try and send your breath to your spine intentionally, then try the sides of your torso thinking of the width of your rib cage.
-If these are going well and you’re beginning to gain a sense of directing your breath and a measure of control then add one more layer.
+Next, try and send your breath to down the “ tunnel of your spine” intentionally noticing how your inhale can journey from the back of the head toward the pelvis.
+Then try inhale down the length of the spine as well as filling gently the sides of your torso thinking of the width of your rib cage.
+If these attempts are going well and you’re beginning to gain a sense of directing your breath and a measure of control and can then add one more layer.

 2) Now that you are thinking and feeling your breath and you have felt your body taking it to specific places ...

-As you inhale, touch the back of your rib on the floor beneath you.
-For scoliosis there is a concavity area in the ribs that is typically a little more challenging to inhale into, take your time inhaling and send your attention and breath to that concavity area.
+As you inhale, try to reach the ribs to the floor beneath you, as if the two halves of the rib area were opening like doors .
+For scoliosis there is a concavity area in the ribs that is typically a little more challenging to inhale into, take your time inhaling and send your attention and breath to that concavity area, if like me you have scoliosis.
 It can help to touch your back in the concave area in order to encourage your ribs to expand in this area as well.

 Now that your air is going to the back of your ribcage, see if you can inflate less in your abdomen, this will really help you isolate your breath to the back of the ribs and gain more expansion in the concavity area.